 Satwant has been providing teaching and training both nationally and internationally.
 He regularly presents at conferences.
 He provides supervision to a range of clinicians both in the UK and internationally and is a regular reviewer for academic journals and Mindapps.org which is a online resource of professionally reviewed mental health and wellbeing mobile applications (apps).
 Additionally, Satwant supervises both qualified and trainee CBT therapists.

-Currently, he facilitates with his colleague Margaret Hooper the UK's only national treatment group for those suffering from hoarding disorder.
+Currently, he facilitates the first UK's national treatment group for those suffering from hoarding disorder.
 This group was set up in 2005 and provides group based therapy.
 He has developed innovative experiential interventions for the treatment of hoarding disorder.
 He has undertaken research and published on hoarding disorder together with his colleague Dr Colin Jones.